pattern-recogniser/pattern-recogniser/README.md

 ### Hi there 👋

+I'm Anjali (prounounced Un-juh-lee)
+😄 Pronouns: She/ her

+🙋🏻‍♀️ Who am I?
-I'm Anjali, a Data Analyst with 9️⃣ years experience in finding insights from data.
+A Data Scientist/ Data Analyst with 9️⃣ years experience in finding insights from data.

+📍Dublin, Ireland

+💼 I’m looking for my next job.
+I used to work at Meta and my team was re-orged.
+Connect with me if you know someone hiring!

 💡 My Skills
 - Data Visualizations